adbayb/hexagonal-ui/packages/core/README.md

 Two main layers:

 -   **Core**: like the Application core in the hexagonal architecture, it centralizes all the core library logic and includes two levels
-    -   Elements: Low-level entities modelizing HTML elements
+    -   Elements: Low-level entities modelizing HTML elements (e.g. Accordion, Button, ...)
-    -   Patterns: Element aggregates implementing UX patterns (documented in the [WCAG website](https://www.w3.org/WAI/ARIA/apg/patterns/))
+    -   Patterns: Element aggregates implementing UX patterns (e.g. useButton, useDialog, ... documented in the [WCAG website](https://www.w3.org/WAI/ARIA/apg/patterns/))
 -   **Adapters**: Surrounding the core, this layer aims to interact with it to implement framework specificities.
 There'll be typically one adapter library per UI framework.
 Each library is a concrete implementation of the different ports/interfaces exposed by the core (eg. ViewModel ports, ...)

 <br>